 Pan over to Dave's lips speaking.
 Pan back to Poole's lips responding.
 Pan back to Dave speaking.

 This scene is replayed in Eyes Wide Shut when Bill is with the prostitute, Domino.
 First, she declines to discuss specifics, saying that she would prefer to not put things into words, and, as with the hibernators and sleepers who have no sense of time, she remarks she won't keep track of time.
 After she remarks she doesn't keep track of time, Kubrick cuts to the CU shot of their profiles as they gaze at one another, and it is much like the shots here of Dave and Poole.
-Just as they are about to kiss, the phone rings, as if Alice has a sixth sense, and, indeed, in a way she does, for the film she is watching is about a man who cheats on his wife.
+Just as they are about to kiss, the phone rings, interrupting them.
+It's Alice calling to find out where Bill is, as if she has a sixth sense, and, indeed, in a way she does, for the film she is watching on television is about a man who cheats on his wife.

 We are, at this point in the film, where we were when Bill visits the end of the rainbow and Somerton in Eyes Wide Shut.
 With A Clockwork Orange, the corresponding point in that film is Alex having undergone the Ludovico technique.
 It is at those points in the film that we have reached a kind of center (as in the center of a maze, thus the Taurus symbol fully realized in shot 346) and the main character then in the second portion of the film revisits situations and scenes from the first part of the film.
 Just as we are about to do the same here.